Frequently Asked Questions

 What are the right terms to use?

 Language is fluid and contested.
 Language changes over time, and different people may use the same term differently.
 A good practice is to educate yourself on the ways concepts and terms are used in your geographic region.
-You can do this by attending LGBTIQ community events, participating in Safe Zone training, or reviewing resources such as the terminology page on this website.
+You can do this by attending LGBTQIA community events, participating in Safe Zone training, or reviewing resources such as the terminology page on this website.